tomsWebConsulting/twcsl/Bookmarklet/Page/Analytics/Analytics Traffic Geography Visits By Country Remove/README.md

 When the page is reloaded you need to run the bookmarklet again.

-If you drill down in the Visits By Country data and surface back up to Visits By Country, the map and the table will be out of sync.
-In other words the page is in a spurious state.
-To reset the data reload the page and use the bookmarklet again.
+The map legend is not altered in any way by this bookmarklet.
+By extension nothing related to the legend is altered.
+In other words removing a countries data from the page does not readjust the legend or color of the countries, with the exception of making the remove countries red on the map.

 ## What is a bookmarklet?